 In upholding the highest standard of corporate governance, the Board of Directors of Paramount Corporation Berhad (the Company) is committed to ensuring that the rights of shareholders are respected.

 As a shareholder (member) of the Company, you have the right to:

 - Receive notices of the Company's general meetings.

 - Receive the latest audited financial statements of the Company.

-- Attend and vote at a general meeting of the Company or appoint a proxy to attend and vote on your behalf at the meeting.
+- Attend and vote at a general meeting of the Company or appoint a proxy or proxies to attend and vote on your behalf at the meeting.

 - Inspect the Company's register of members (record of depositors), substantial shareholders, directors, managers and secretaries, and minutes of the proceedings of general meetings.

 DIRECTOR'S CODE OF ETHICS

 In order to establish an ethical corporate environment within the Group, the Directors of Paramount firmly commit themselves to observing the Directors’ Code of Ethics (DCE) that sets out the accountability standards required of Directors, such as the following: